 Literature Review

 It has been well established that with the rapid growth of information and communication technologies, there has been an increase in cyber risks in recent years (Radanliev et al., 2019).
 SMEs are not immune to the threats posed by the use of information and communication technologies, in fact, studies have noted that SMEs may be more vulnerable to cyber threats when compared to larger firms (Payne, 2018; Sangani & Vijayakumar, 2012).
 Authors have noted several reasons for the vulnerability of SMEs to cybersecurity threats, they include lack of awareness (Topping et al., 2014), lack of resources (Kurpjuhn, 2015; Renaud, 2016), ignorance of employees (Henson & Garfield 2016), absence of internal guidelines and standards (Ponsard et al., 2018) and high dependence on third-party vendors (Javaid & Iqbal, 2017).
-The manifestation of cyber threats and the resulting damages to both financial and reputational themes has been recognised and highlighted (Eling & Schnell, 2016).
+The manifestation of cyber threats and the resulting damages to both financial and reputational themes have been recognised and highlighted (Eling & Schnell, 2016).

-In general, the topic of cybersecurity has been researched extensively, for example, the nature of cyber threats and their mitigation (Azmi et al., 2018; Kshetri, 2018; Nieto et al., 2019), human-computer interactions and resulting threats (Gupta et al., 2017; Heartfield et al., 2016; Krombholz et al., 2015), social engineering attacks (Gupta et al., 2017), technical aspects of cybersecurity (Stallings, 2019), standards, policies and procedures (Bozkus Kahyaoglu & Caliyurt, 2018), identity fraud management (Shah et al., 2019) and MCDA approaches to cyber risk assessment (Ganin et al., 2020).
+In general, the topic of cybersecurity has been researched extensively, for example, the nature of cyber threats and their mitigation (Azmi et al., 2018; Kshetri, 2018; Nieto et al., 2019), human-computer interactions and resulting threats (Gupta et al., 2017; Heartfield et al., 2016; Krombholz et al., 2015), social engineering attacks (Gupta et al., 2017), technical aspects of cybersecurity (Stallings, 2019), standards, policies and procedures (Bozkus Kahyaoglu & Caliyurt, 2018), identity fraud management (Shah et al., 2019) and MCDA approach to cyber risk assessment (Ganin et al., 2020).
 These works though addressing different aspects of cybersecurity have been developed either in the context of larger firms or hypothetical examples.
-Sangani and Vijayakumar (2012) note that large firms have the technological expertise to safeguard their company’s information assets and have the resources to safeguard against cyber threats through capital investment in security tools and employee training, however when it comes to SMEs, their resource constraints can be a barrier to address cyber threats and may expose them to financial and reputational damages.
+Sangani and Vijayakumar (2012) note that large firms have the technological expertise to safeguard their company’s information assets and the resources to safeguard against cyber threats through capital investment in security tools and employee training, however when it comes to SMEs, their resource constraints can be a barrier to address cyber threats and may expose them to financial and reputational damages.

-While extensive studies have examined the impact of information and communication technology usage from an SME perspective (Mustafa & Yaakub, 2018), studies pertaining to their cyber risks and assessment are still emerging.
+While extensive studies have examined the impact of information and communication technology usage from an SME perspective (Mustafa & Yaakub, 2018), studies about their cyber risks and assessment are still emerging.
 A study by Eilts and Levy (2018) noted the cybersecurity awareness of SMEs while Lewis et al., (2014) addressed cybersecurity pertaining to SME supply chains.
 Decision-making in small-scale IT users was studied by Osborn and Simpson (2017), with cybersecurity practices of SMEs in developing countries explored by Kabanda et al., (2018).
 Table 1 notes the major themes studied in relation to cybersecurity in the context of SMEs.

 -----------------------------------------